 I remember when I first saw a list of “toxic teas” I was honestly shocked!
-Tea is “supposed” to be a healthy drink – BUT it’s quite the opposite when it’s drenched in pesticides, potential carcinogens, plastics, heavy metals, & unnecessary additives.
+Tea is “supposed” to be a healthy drink – BUT it’s quite the opposite when it’s drenched in pesticide residue, potential carcinogens, plastics, heavy metals, & unnecessary additives.
 As with many things, quality matters.
-Especially with tea.
+Especially with tea!

 With that said, I wanted to put together & share a list of my favorite safe tea brands to help you navigate the very messy world of tea.
-I personally LOVE tea & often drink about 2 cups of tea a day, so once I learned how toxic tea can be, I really made an effort to find safer alternatives.
-Below are 5 brands of tea that are not only safe for you & your health, but are absolutely delicious!
-I hope you will enjoy them as much as I do!
+I personally LOVE tea & often drink about 2 cups of tea a day.
+Once I learned how toxic tea can be, I really made an effort to find safer alternatives.
+Below are 4 organic tea brands that are not only safe for you & your health, but are absolutely delicious!
+I hope that you’ll enjoy them as much as I do!

 Why is some tea toxic?

 Unfortunately there are many teas out there that are deemed toxic due to a few factors.
 One of the most common factors is illegal pesticide use.
 In this 2013 study done by the Glaucus Studies company, 11 tea brands used tea leaves containing pesticides.
 The brand Celestial Seasonings, was one of the top offenders, due to a large percentage of their products being over the government pesticide limit.